 The Ministry of Health in Poland regulates national healthcare policy and oversees the state-financed system and the National Health Fund, which provides free medical treatment countrywide to all citizens and legal residents.
 It is also responsible for overseeing the labeling and safety of medical goods and services.
 Furthermore, the ministry's website contains information about the healthcare system, medical treatments, and pharmaceutical products.

-Ministry of Health (MS) is responsible for managing the National Health Program and the general regulatory framework in Romania.
-The site provides information about the structure of the ministry and information about various topics of concern, such as nutrition, drugs, and flu season.
+The Romanian Ministry of Health (MS) is responsible for managing the National Health Program and the general regulatory framework in Romania.
+The site provides information about the structure of the ministry and information about various topics of concern, such as nutrition, drugs, and vaccinations.
 In addition, the site provides various reports, press releases, and speeches.
 Only available in Romanian.

-Saudi Arabia's Ministry of Health (MOH) regulates both the governmental and private health sectors.
-This agency sets medical research, academic/professional degree, and sanitation standards.
+Saudi Arabia's Ministry of Health (MOH) regulates the governmental and private health sectors.
+This agency sets medical research, academic/professional degrees, and sanitation standards.
 The site includes information on ministry sectors and services provided.
 Certain features of the site require a free registration.

 The Ministry of Health and Social Work is responsible for overseeing legislation on health, public welfare, and environmental health in Senegal.
 It also monitors companies that produce medical products and institutions that offer medical services.
 Resource only available in French.